magento/devdocs/guides/v2.0/howdoi/checkout/checkout_customize.md

 github_link: howdoi/checkout/checkout_customize.md
 ---

+## What's in this topic
 Checkout steps are implemented as UI components.
-So if you want to customize the view of a checkout step, you need to create a new `.js` file, implementing a different component or customizing the existing one, and declare this new component instead of the existing one in the checkout layout file `index_index_checkout.html`.
+So if you want to customize the view of a checkout step, you need to create a new `.js` file, implementing a different component or customizing the existing one, and declare this new component instead of the existing one in the checkout layout file `checkout_index_index.html`.
 This topic provides the most important information you need to be able to perform this.

 ## Create the component's files